 Start your day with a full American breakfast, or visit the cooking station to watch your meal be prepared fresh in front of your eyes.
-When you start to get peckish, there's a hot and cold lunch buffet, with cooking stations also available.
+There's a hot and cold buffet lunch, with cooking stations also available.
 Come evening, tuck into the delicious buffet spread for dinner, or opt for a dish from the cooking station.
-The themed buffet put on twice a week keeps things exciting, with a range of dishes on offer to tempt your tastebuds.
+There's a themed buffet twice a week.

 2 outdoor pools

 Attached to the swim-up bar, and there's plenty of seating in the water.
 Sunbeds and parasols are also available.
 From November 2015, there will be a brand new pool to add to the number.

 There's a wide range of evening entertainment on offer including cabaret, disco, mini-disco and bingo.